mezis/mezis.github.com/_drafts/learning-part-2.md

 In other words, knowing about the behaviour from other locales helps predict the behaviour of the French speakers.

-As a Frenchman, I wonder whether to feel like offended by this neural net telling me I'm not a beautiful snowflake.
+As a Frenchman, I wonder whether I should feel like offended by this neural net telling me I'm not a beautiful snowflake.